 2017 Annual Appeal

-Endeavour Foundation is dedicated to working with people with a disability to make the most of their individual abilities, whether that is developing life or work skills, trying new activities, finding a job, or connecting with their communities.
+Endeavour Foundation is a dedicated charity, working with people with a disability to make the most of their individual abilities, whether that is developing life or work skills, trying new activities, finding a job, or connecting with their communities.

 Endeavour Foundation's community includes customers, volunteers, and parents.
 Each has their own story.
 As, of course, do you.
-Below you'll find some information on three people who can represent our work for this appeal.
+Below you'll find some information on three people who can represent our work for the 2017 Annual Appeal.
 I hope these three inspire you the way they inspire us.
+Every donation made by caring people, like you, makes a difference.

 Heather provides support with literacy and numeracy.